turingschool/lesson_plans/ruby_04-apis_and_scalability/pubsub_on_the_server.markdown

 * Lastly, Ruby is blocking.
 If we're doing all of this in—let's say—our controllers, then Ruby halts execution after each request until it gets a response from the other application.
 This can potentially take a while as the number of intercommunicating applications grows.
 We're leaving the client waiting as we take care of our internal business.
 * Background workers are potentially an option, but what if we need this all to happen in real-time?
 What if we're building a chat application?
 * What is pub/sub?
 It stands for publish and subscribe.
 In it's simplest form, pub/sub allows us to build applications that broadcast messages and other applications who listen for those messages and act on them.
 * Pub/sub is asynchronous and non-blocking.
-This means after publishing a single message, execution in our controller can continue.
+This means after publishing a single message, execution in our controller can continue without blocking and waiting for a response.
 * This approach works as well with 2 clients as it does with *n* clients.
 * We can also scale up to having multiple publishers and multiple subscribers.